glotzerlab/parsnip/_joss/paper.md

 # Summary

-`parsnip` provides a lightweight, precise, and domain agnostic interface for parsing data encoded in the Crystallographic Information File (CIF) [@Brown:an0595] and Macromolecular CIF (mmCIF) [@bourne30MacromolecularCrystallographic1997] formats.
+`parsnip` provides a lightweight, precise, and domain agnostic interface for parsing data encoded in the Crystallographic Information File (CIF) [@CIF] and Macromolecular CIF (mmCIF) [@mmCIF] formats.
 Designed for programmatic analysis of crystalline systems, `parsnip` offers a scriptable query API and a suite of convenient data retrieval methods for automated lookups of structural information.
 Its minimal dependency set and high-level interface allows for the rapid incorporation of `parsnip` into existing libraries within the molecular simulation ecosystem [@Freud2020].

 `parsnip`'s primary functionality lies in its ability to accurately reconstruct unit cells from experimental data recorded with limited precision, often with only a few decimal places.
 Through a combination of rational and floating-point arithmetic, we achieve class-leading accuracy when reconstructing large and complex structures.
-**parsnip's** detailed processing of structural data yields better alignment with reported space group and point group symmetries than existing tools, providing an ideal foundation for studies centered on material design.
+`parsnip`'s detailed processing of structural data yields better alignment with reported space group and point group symmetries than existing tools [@ASE; @PyCIFRW; @GEMMI], providing an ideal foundation for studies centered on material design.

 `parsnip` supports a dictionary-like lookup format for both scalar and tabular data, both of which can be expanded with Unix-style wildcards to simplify complex queries.
-Convenient methods for parsing unit cell parameters, reconstructing particle positions, and identifying site symmetry data are exposed to streamline common workflows in materials data science, with clear documentation of conventions and units that eliminates ambiguities common to interdisciplinary research.
+Convenient methods for parsing unit cell parameters, reconstructing particle positions, and identifying site symmetry data are exposed to streamline common workflows in materials data science with clear documentation of conventions and units that eliminates ambiguities common to interdisciplinary research.
 Using NumPy structured arrays for data storage allows Python, C, and FORTRAN libraries to work with `parsnip`, resulting in a stable, scalable dependency for scientific codebases in materials research at the atomic, molecular, and colloidal scales [@Freud2020].

 # Statement of Need